jiidata-science/jiidata-science.github.io/_posts/2018-08-29-What skills really differentiate data scientist from other data roles?.md

 import pandas as pd
 import string
 import nltk
+import numpy as np

-from nltk.corpus import stopwords import numpy as np import re from string import punctuation
+import re # for identifying skills, in text, using regular expressions from nltk.corpus import stopwords # for removal of stopwords from corpus from string import punctuation # for removal of special characters / punctuation from corpus

+# libraries for classification model pipeline
+from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import accuracy_score
+from sklearn.model_selection import train_test_split

 # libraries (and configuration) for visualisation with Plotly
 import matplotlib.pyplot as plt